LuckyGirl-XU/SeqFilter/README.md

 ## SeqFilter: NeurIPS 2025 Submission
 The **SeqFilter** is designed to address the challenges of complex sequential dynamics in temporal graph learning, which existng temporal graph neural networks (GNNs) achieves MRR performance lower than 60%.

-- SeqFilter is built on DyGLib and TGB-Seq for a fair comparison in time efficiency and memory efficiency.
+- SeqFilter is built on [TGB-Seq](https://github.com/TGB-Seq/TGB-Seq.git) for a fair comparison in time efficiency and memory efficiency.
 - Following TGB-Seq, SeqFilter adopts a standardized evaluation protocol with fixed dataset splits, generating 100 negative samples per test instance and computing the MRR metric for consistent and reliable performance assessment.

 ## Datasets
-We collects temporal graphs with sequential dynamics from the newly released TGB-Seq benchmark (ICLR 2025).
+We collect eight temporal graphs with sequential dynamics from the newly released TGB-Seq benchmark (ICLR 2025).
 These datasets range in size from 2 million to 34 million events.
 Processed versions are available on [Google Drive](https://drive.google.com/drive/folders/1qoGtASTbYCO-bSWAzSqbSY2YgHr9hUhK?usp=sharing), and the original raw datasets can be accessed [here](https://drive.google.com/drive/folders/1_WkYtmpGtxxf2XzzLlOzyzn6WUFkiGD-?usp=sharing).
 - ML-20M
 - Taobao
 - Yelp